near/docs/docs/3.tutorials/nfts/9-series.md

 Lazy minting would allow the NFTs to be *automatically minted on-demand*.
 Rather than having to purchase NFTs from a marketplace, Benji could specify a price on the NFT contract and a user could directly call the `nft_mint` function whereby the funds would be distributed to Benji's account directly.

-Using this model, NFTs would **only** be minted when they're actually purchased and there wouldn't be any upfront fee that Benji woudl need to pay in order to mint all 1000 NFTs.
+Using this model, NFTs would **only** be minted when they're actually purchased and there wouldn't be any upfront fee that Benji would need to pay in order to mint all 1000 NFTs.
 In addition, it removes the need to have a separate marketplace contract.

 With this example laid out, a high level overview of lazy minting is that it gives the ability for someone to mint "on-demand" - they're lazily minting the NFTs instead of having to mint everything up-front even if they're unsure if there's any demand for the NFTs.
 With this model, you don't have to waste Gas or storage fees because you're only ever minting when someone actually purchases the artwork.